michimochi25/COMP3446-demo/README.md

 # COMP3446-demo

-I am making a demonstration on the topic of Cloud SDLC AWS.
-The format will be making a small project where I apply every phase of Cloud SDLC.

 # Scenario: Securing a Banking API Across the SDLC

 We're building a cloud-native REST API for SecureBank's transaction processing system.
 Follow each phase to see how security controls are applied — from threat modelling to production monitoring.